rostrowicki/rostrowicki-config-files/README.md

 ```

 ### NeoVIM
-After installing Neovim you should also install https://github.com/junegunn/vim-plug first.
+After installing Neovim you should also install https://github.com/junegunn/vim-plug .

 nvim config file on Windows should be placed in ~.\AppData\Local\nvim folder.
 If unsure then use following command :echo $MYVIMRC